plaans/ompas/README.md

 ## Run

 You have to install rust on your computer previously.
-You can find intallation instructions on [rust website](https://www.rust-lang.org/tools/install)
+You can find installation instructions on [rust website](https://www.rust-lang.org/tools/install)
 - close the project in your repository
 - build with `cargo build` in a terminal
 - run with `cargo run`, it will launch the ompas binary